 To Combine the Espagnole Sauce and Brown Roux

 - After cooking for 1½ hours, the Espagnole sauce has been reduced.
-You will need 3 cups of the sauce by straining the vegetables.
+Strain it through a fine-mesh strainer into a bowl or measuring cup.
+You will need 3 cups of the sauce.

-- Set the 3 cups aside.
-You can freeze the rest of the Espagnole sauce for future use.
+- Set the 3 cups aside for this recipe.
+If you end up with more than 3 cups of the Espangole Sauce, you can freeze the rest for future use.

-- When you have the brown roux ready, put the pot back on the stove on low heat.
-Gradually add the Espagnole sauce to the brown roux and combine well before you add more sauce.
+- When the brown roux is ready, put the pot back on the stove over low heat.
+Gradually add the Espagnole sauce to the brown roux, a little at a time, and stir to combine well before you add more sauce.

-- Once you add all 3 cups, and mix well together, the Demi-Glace is ready to use!
-Set aside for your recipe.
+- Once you have added all 3 cups and combined it well, the Demi-Glace is ready to use in your favorite recipe.